JogoShugh/CoderDojoPonceSprings.Events/Students_Getting_Started.md

 * Intermediate to Advanced JavaScript with Learnstreet.com Projects
 * Scratch

+# Online resources for student learning

-Here are some resources students in each of these tracks should pursue at home to strengthen skills:
+Here are some resources students in each of these tracks should pursue at home to strengthen skills. **You should start on these even before you attend your first dojo, to see what inspires you and what you want to get help with.**

 ## HTML/CSS/JavaScript tracks: